After more than two years now, I can’t work without my Grammarly Chrome extension

 The plagiarism check is very useful, especially if you accept guest content on your blog.
 I have caught a few content writers trying to palm off copied articles to me.

-I did a check on some associated keywords before I wrote this post, and I was surprised to find out that there are 165,000 Google searches per month for Grammerly.
+I did a check on some associated keywords before I wrote this post, and I was surprised to find out that there are 165,000 Google searches every month for Grammerly.

 Clearly, there are still a lot of people who could do with some help with their spelling and grammer.